Derek Worlock (February 4, 1920 – February 6. 1996) was an English priest in the Roman Catholic Church and the Archbishop of Liverpool.

 In the early 13th century the church’s only plenary indulgence was for the Crusades in the Holy Land — at first for the Crusaders themselves and later for those who provided their spiritual and material support.
 Interestingly, the distribution of and sharing in this sole plenary indulgence had been granted to the Franciscans.
 The new order (1209) which started in Assisi under St. Francis had quickly spread not only throughout Europe in Francis’s lifetime but the known world.
 The Franciscan Order would soon embrace both men and women, religious and laity.
 St. Francis’s own vocation started dramatically in 1208 at the Portiuncula, the tiny dilapidated chapel on a wide plain below Assisi, no more than an hour’s walk from the hill town’s main square.

 Francis’s request to the pope who was holding court in Perugia was a bold one.
 The pope greatly hesitated; then assented.
 The cardinals and the Curia—as well as the local bishops—were opposed to the idea of a plenary indulgence for the Portiuncula.
 Francis’s “Little Portion” was just that and unworthy of the church’s fullest indulgence especially as an international banking system was watching and to which the church had become increasingly aligned.
-Unable to quash outright the Poverello’s request with its papal approbation, the cardinals and Curia worked successfully to limit its temporal parameters– allowing the plenary indulgence for the Little Portion to work for the littlest of time -– namely, one day a year, from the sunset of August 1 to that of August 2.
+Unable to quash outright the Poverello’s request with its papal approbation, the cardinals and Curia worked successfully to limit its temporal parameters, that is, allowing the plenary indulgence for the Little Portion to work for the littlest of time.
+The plenary indulgence would be one day each year, from sunset of August 1 to sunset of August 2.
 This has remained its arrangement for more than 800 years.

 To acquire any plenary indulgence including the Portiuncula Indulgence requires taking action regarding the work to which the indulgence is attached -– in this case, it began with pilgrimage to the Portiuncula in Assisi.
 It also means fulfilling three more conditions.
 The applicant must (1) make a sacramental confession, (2) receive holy communion, and (3) pray for the intentions of the pope.
 To acquire a plenary indulgence also means that not even the smallest attachment to any sin is permitted.